matt-palmer999/britishpatriots/_posts/2026-05-01-router-kettle-china.md

 ---
 layout: post
 title: "Your Router Is a Soldier in Xi Jinping's Army.
 So Is Your Kettle.
-You might be next."
+Your fridge might be next."
 standfirst: "Ten nations confirm what the government hoped you'd never find out."
 category: China Watch
 author: Our Security Correspondent